naninovel/docs/docs/en/guide/compatibility.md

 ## Platforms

-Naninovel doesn't use any platform-specific APIs, precompiled native libraries, or third-party dependencies.
-As a result, the engine is expected to be compatible with all platforms Unity can target.
-However, this also means we don't utilize any native platform capabilities, so you may need to adapt some features for an optimal user experience on exotic platforms, such as VR/XR.
+The runtime doesn't use any platform-specific APIs, precompiled native libraries, or third-party dependencies.
+As a result, Naninovel is expected to be compatible with all platforms Unity can target.
+However, this also means it doesn't utilize any native platform capabilities, so you may need to adapt some features for an optimal user experience on exotic platforms, such as VR/XR.

 ::: info NOTE
 While Unity [supports game consoles](https://unity.com/how-to/develop-console-video-games-unity) (PlayStation, Xbox, Switch), the process can be challenging for smaller developers.
 If you're looking for a publishing partner, we recommend [Sometimes You](https://porting.games), which has a strong track record of bringing Naninovel projects to a wide range of platforms.